scottwat86/scottwat86.github.io/index.md

 ## MIT OpenCourseWare
 ## 6.0001 Introduction to Computer Science and Programming
-* 10. Understanding Program Efficiency, Part 1
+* VIDEO - Lecture 10: Understanding Program Efficiency, Part 1
-* 11. Understanding Program Efficiency, Part 2
+* VIDEO - Lecture 11: Understanding Program Efficiency, Part 2
-* 12. Searching and Sorting
+* VIDEO - Lecture 12: Searching and Sorting
 Need to revisit this course from the beginning.

 # 06-16-2019